Atharva-Phatak/Graduate-Admission-Predictions/README.md

 # Graduate-Admission-Predictions

-Every stduent aiming to pursue master's in some STEM degree has to go through the tedious process of listing out possbile colleges accoring to his/her profile.
+Every student aiming to pursue master's in some STEM degree has to go through the tedious process of listing out possbile colleges accoring to his/her profile.
 So naturally the question arises what kind of factors does the committee takes into account in giving possible admits to student.
 Mainly factors such as SOP , LOR's , Resume's , GRE scores and some other factors are looked upon when the admission's committee is looking at a profile.

 ## The Question